 For Rothbard, interventionism exacerbated the problems, so his calling Hoover a natal New Dealer is an indictment. a man whose moral compulsion to coordinate and correct led him to prefigure the very administrative state that would replace him.
 Rothbard labels Hoover the first interventionist Republican, the prototype of Roosevelt.
 “The myth of the ‘do-nothing president,’” Rothbard wrote, “is one of the most grotesque distortions of our historical record.”
 Hoover’s every instinct to stabilize, coordinate, and act delayed recovery.
 To Rothbard, the Depression was not cured by the state but prolonged by it.

-Rothbard’s critique is brutal but clarifying.
 To his credit, Hoover’s interventionism did not spring from a lust for power but rather from virtue: the same virtue that once organized Belgian relief.
 He simply transferred the habits of humanitarian control to the domestic economy.
 Where a believer in liberty sees crisis as a teacher, the moral engineer sees it as a design flaw.
-His reflex is correction.

 Rothbard’s larger argument (in America’s Great Depression and essays such as “Herbert Hoover and the Myth of Laissez-Faire”) rests on a psychological as much as an economic diagnosis.
 The Quaker ethic of moral stewardship, Rothbard suggested, translated into political paternalism.